 In 05 December 2014 the successful first deep-space flight of NASA’s Orion on Exploration Flight Test-1 took the uncrewed spacecraft 3,600 miles into space and safely returned it to Earth.
-The 2014 flight was a big step on NASA’s journey to Mars, providing insights engineers have used to inform how they design, develop and build Orion that will help astronauts pioneer deep space destinations.
+The 2014 flight was a big step on NASA’s journey to Mars, providing insights engineers have used to inform how they design, develop and build Orion that would help astronauts pioneer deep space destinations.
 Teams learned as much about what it takes to build and process Orion as they did about successfully flying it in space, and the flight test yielded more than 500 gigabytes of data to prove that the spacecraft’s many systems and subsystems performed as expected.

 After NASA returned the spacecraft back to Kennedy Space Center, Orion’s flown heat shield was shipped to NASA’s Marshall Space Flight Center in Huntsville, Alabama, where its outer layer was removed for analysis before then being sent to the agency’s Langley Research Center in Hampton, Virginia.
 The heat shield protected the Orion spacecraft during its 4,000 degree reentry.
-At Langley, teams have fitted it to a test article and are preparing for a slate of tests in Langley’s Hydro Impact Basin that will evaluate how it fares in different potential splashdown scenarios.
+At Langley, teams have fitted it to a test article and are preparing for a slate of tests in Langley’s Hydro Impact Basin that would evaluate how it fares in different potential splashdown scenarios.
 Overall, engineers developing Orion’s thermal protection system have been refining the spacecraft’s heat shield design and manufacturing process.

 On 31 August 2006 NASA selected Lockheed Martin Corp., based in Bethesda, Md., as the prime contractor to design, develop, and build Orion, America's spacecraft for a new generation of explorers.
 Orion would be capable of transporting four crewmembers for lunar missions and later supporting crew transfers for Mars missions.
 Orion could also carry up to six crew members to and from the International Space Station.